aleen42/PersonalWiki/Programming/HTML/head/head.md

 <!-- kernel control -->
 <!--
     most browsers in China will use one of these kernels: Webkit for Chrome or Trident for IE,
-    Webkit: used for fast render
+    Webkit: used for fast renderer
     Trident: used for compatibility of old sites
 -->
+<meta name="rende
 ```